Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 ## Before you begin

-This tutorial assumes a basic understanding of azure cli and Visual Studio Code and Azure Functions
+This tutorial assumes a basic understanding of azure cli and Visual Studio Code and Azure Functions.

-To support deployment ensure the functions core tools are available [Core Tool](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Ccsharp%2Cbash) and dotnet sdks are installed [dotnet](https://docs.microsoft.com/en-gb/dotnet/core/install/)
+To support deployment ensure the functions core tools are available [Core Tool](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Ccsharp%2Cbash) and .Net Core 3.1 SDK is installed [dotnet core 3.1] (https://dotnet.microsoft.com/download/dotnet/3.1).

-To complete this tutorial you will need access to an Azure subscription with the Azure cli configured to use that subscription and have the appropriate dotnet SDK installed.
-This tutorial project was developed using .NET 5, so either .NET Core 3.1 or .NET 5 sdk is required.
+To complete this tutorial you will need access to an Azure subscription with the Azure cli configured to use that subscription.

 ## Get application code